reneedesporte/frenchdict/README.md

 I've only tested on Windows, but I see no reason why this shouldn't work on Linux or Mac as well.

 ## Dictionary Source
-The dictionary file included in `docs/` is a pared down version of the dictionary from [kaikki.org](https://kaikki.org/dictionary/French/index.html).
+The included dictionary file is a pared down version of the dictionary from [kaikki.org](https://kaikki.org/dictionary/French/index.html).